Office of the Migration Agents Registration Authority (MARA)

 Our Australian migration casework is undertaken by in-house registered MARA agents both based in United Kingdom and Australia, which authorises them to provide Australian visa and immigration advice to potential migrants and businesses.
 Thames Migration is one of only 8 registered Migration Agents permanently based in London.

-See below our registered agents based in London, UK and Adelaide, Australia.
+See below our registered agents based in London, UK and Melbourne, Australia.

 |MARA registered agents|